Students must be 19 years or older on or before 31st August prior to the start of the course.

 Applications for refund of fees should be supported by medical evidence (e.g. hospital/doctor's appointment card, letter or medical certificate) or a rationale for consideration of exceptional circumstances and an administration charge of £10 will be deducted from any refund given.

 Students who withdraw for any other reason than those stated above will be liable for the full cost of the course.
+Fees are not transferable to another student.

 Once examination entries have been made to the relevant examination board, examination entry fees cannot be refunded.